-Bloco can be classified as a street party that can gather a huge amount of people during Carnival.
+A Bloco can be classified as a street party that sometimes can gather a huge amount of people during Carnival.
 If you really want to feel like a Carioca, you need to give it a try and enjoy it like a native does.
-So in order for you to do it, we have selected 10 Rio street Carnival parties that’ll take you through the roof!
+So in order for you to do it, we have selected 10 Rio carnival street parties that’ll take you through the roof!

-Cordão do Bola Preta is the oldest Bloco in Rio and it’s famous for attracting millions of people every year.
+Cordão do Bola Preta is the oldest Bloco in Rio and it’s famous for attracting, literally, millions of people every year.
 The colors that represent this Bloco are black and white and it’s possible to see many people there wearing clothes with these two colors.
-It starts at 9 a.m until 2 p.m and it’s located in Avenida Rio Branco, Centro.
+It starts at 9 a.m until 2 p.m and it takes place on Avenida Rio Branco, Centro.
 But be careful!
 Pay attention to your personal belongings and to pickpockets that can appear around you due to the huge amount of people located in the same place.
-Take a look at our Dica Rio de Janeiro Security Tips for more pieces of information on how to feel safe in Rio.
+Take a look at our Dica about Rio de Janeiro Security Tips for more information on how to feel safe in Rio.

 Bloco da Preta

-Bloco da Preta is a Rio street Carnival party organized by the Brazilian singer Preta Gil.
-This Bloco has already been attended by other famous singers, such as Nego do Borel and Ludmilla.
-It’s also famous for attracting many people so it’s very important that you pay attention to your surroundings since it’s possible to see a few pickpockets there!
-If you want to know more about how to feel safe here in Rio, take a look at our Dica Rio de Janeiro Security Tips.
+Bloco da Preta is a Rio street party organized by the Brazilian singer Preta Gil.
+This Bloco has already featured other famous singers, such as Nego do Borel and Ludmilla.
+It’s also famous for attracting many people so it’s very important that you pay attention to your surroundings since it’s possible to find a few pickpockets there!

 If you are a Beatlemaniac, this is your place!
 Sargento Pimenta, in English Sargent Pepper, is a street party inspired by the works of The Beatles.
 This Bloco allows people to sing along while dancing famous hits from this band with a touch of Samba.
 Sargento Pimenta is located in Rua Infante Dom Henrique, Flamengo.

 This Bloco is very famous for its story!
-People believe that a few years ago someone saw a nun escaping from a monastery to join a group of people that were celebrating Carnival.
+People believe that a few years ago someone saw a nun escaping from the Carmelite Convent to join a group of people celebrating Carnival.
 Today, it’s possible to see many people in this Bloco wearing nun costumes because of this story.
 Guaranteed fun!
 This year this bloco will happen twice!
 That’s amazing right?
 Check out here the dates and places to have lots of fun!

 Simpatia é Quase Amor

 Simpatia é Quase Amor was created during Diretas Já, an important period in Brazil.
-It’s name was inspired by a character from a Chronicle called Rua dos Artistas e Arredores.
+Its name was inspired by a character from a Chronicle called Rua dos Artistas e Arredores.
 This Bloco attracts almost 20.000 people every year and it’s the perfect place to celebrate Carnival with samba and other elements of Brazilian Culture.
 It is one of the best blocos in Rio carnival!

 Suvaco de Cristo

-Known as Christ’s armpit in English, this Bloco received this name due to the place where it’s located.
-People usually say that this Bloco got this name because of Tom Jobim, a famous Brazilian musician, that used to say that everything in his house always got mold because he lived under the Christ the Redeemer’s armpit.
-This Bloco is less crowded than the other Blocos and it’s possible to have lots of fun there!
+Known as Christ’s armpit in English, this Bloco was given the name due to its location.
+People usually say that this Bloco got this name because of Tom Jobim, a famous Brazilian musician, that used to say that everything in his house was always mouldy because he lived under Christ the Redeemer’s armpit.
+This Bloco is less crowded than the other Blocos and it’s possible to have lots of fun here!

 Cordão do Boitatá